coco33920/coco33920/README.md

 In february 2023 I started an internship at IRISA/INRIA Rennes, at the [PACAP Team](https://team.inria.fr/pacap/presentation/), where I worked on [OFast3D](https://project.inria.fr/ofast3d/).
 This internship ended in July 2023.
 My end of study internship was in the [EPICURE Team](https://team.inria.fr/epicure/) where I worked on the [back-to-the-trees](https://back-to-the-trees.gitlabpages.inria.fr/plantinator/) project.
 This internship ended in July 2024.

-I am now an IT specialist in training at French Tax Division (DGFiP)
+I am now an IT specialist

 🌈 She/her